Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 13, more

 QB Jared Goff, Detroit Lions, 1.5 passing touchdowns - Higher (0.83x)

-Goff has thrown two or more touchdown passes in seven of 11 games this season, including a season-high five against the Chicago Bears on Sept.
+Goff has been red hot this season.
+In fact, he has thrown two or more touchdown passes in seven of 11 games, including a season-high five against the Chicago Bears on Sept.
 14. The SportsLine model is projecting 2.3 touchdown passes, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

 QB Dak Prescott, Dallas Cowboys, 1.5 passing touchdowns - Lower (1.05x)

-Prescott did not throw a touchdown pass against the Chiefs in his last game against them.
-He has thrown one or few touchdowns in two of his last four games overall.
+Kansas City kept Prescott in check the last time they met as he did not throw a touchdown pass against the Chiefs.
+He has thrown one or fewer touchdowns in two of his last four games overall.
 The SportsLine model projects 1.1 touchdowns, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 WR Zay Flowers, Baltimore Ravens, 5.5 receptions - Higher (1.04x)

-Flowers had seven receptions for 63 yards in a 30-16 win over the Chicago Bears on Oct.
-26, the fourth time this season he reached that number of catches.
+Flowers has had a lot of production of late.
+In a 30-16 win over the Chicago Bears on Oct.
+26, he had seven receptions for 63 yards, the fourth time this season he reached that number of catches.
 He has also gone over his receptions line in four of his last five home games.
 The SportsLine model projects he will have 6.1 receptions, giving this a 4 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.71x.

 With football season rolling, the SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.